MacawNL/MvvmQuickCross/Readme.md

 }
 ```

-You can also override the **UpdateView()** method to change how the data binding mechanism sets a property value to a specific view (or modify multiple views based on the value etc.).
-E.g., an alternative to the OnPropertyChanged() code above is to add a containing FrameLayout around the spinner and then override UpdateView() like this:
+You can also override the `UpdateView()` method to change how the data binding mechanism sets a property value to a specific view (or modify multiple views based on the value etc.).
+E.g., an alternative to the `OnPropertyChanged()` code above is to add a containing `FrameLayout` around the spinner, data-bind the FrameLayout to the `DeliveryLocationListHasItems` property, and then override `UpdateView()` like this:

 ```xml
 <FrameLayout